L3Renee/Azure-VMs-Active-Directory/README.md

 - Step 1: Create Virtual Machines in Azure for Active Directory
 - Step 2: Set up remote desktop
-- Step 3: Use Active Directory Domain Services to set up as an Admin & end user
+- Step 3: Use Active Directory Domain Services to set up as an Admin & End user